tmhglnd/drumcode/docs/README.md

 ### `dc.osc.message`

-Format an osc message and send the incoming value out via the `dc.osc.send` object.
-This object only works in combination with a dc.osc.send in the patch.
+Format an OSC-message and send the incoming value out via the `dc.osc.send` object.
+This object only works in combination with the dc.osc.send in the patch.
 Specify the osc-address pattern as an argument.

 inlets:
-1. (number) - send the incoming number as osc message
+1. (number) - send the incoming number as OSC-message

 arguments:
-- osc-address - set the osc message address (default = /unnamed)
+- osc-address - set the OSC-message address (default = /unnamed)

 attributes:
 - name - bind to a named dc.osc.send (optional)

 ## Sound Output

+### `dc.bleep~`

+### `dc.synth~`